 AC and DC is accessed by the use of the optional CBL042 or by using a stereo miniphone plug as shown in figure 4-5.
 The DC output provides a voltage from the RMS detector that is proportional to the sound level.
-The scale is $20.3 \, \text{mV/dB}$.
-The output voltage is $0-3 \, \text{volts}$ with an output impedance of 600%.
+The scale is 20.3 mV/dB.
+The output voltage is 0-3 volts with an output impedance of 600/4.
 The AC output gives an AC signal proportional to input signal and can be Flat or A and C weighted.
-It is used to record input signal to the Model 812 (see Appendix A for more details).
+It is used to record input signal to the Model 820 (note Appendix A for more details).